Formats and related files

 - providing independent evaluation of fiscal policy performance

 - improving and supporting effective parliamentary scrutiny of public finances and fiscal policy, and

 - providing for independent costings of political party policies to better inform public debate and strengthen New Zealand’s democracy.

-The Government wants to hear your thoughts on the various roles and functions an Independent Fiscal Institution could play in the New Zealand context.
-We also welcome your views on what institutional model might be appropriate.
-Your submissions will help inform the final proposal the Government develops over the coming months.
+The Government sought thoughts on the various roles and functions an Independent Fiscal Institution could play in the New Zealand context, and on what institutional model might be appropriate.

 Please direct your queries to IFIproposal@treasury.govt.nz